lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Adaptive binarization based on fuzzy integrals

-This repository contains the manuscript mentioned in the title, and associated code and data sets.
+This repository contains the manuscript mentioned in the title, and associated code and data sets used for testing our novel methodology.
 Should you need help running our code, please contact us.

 https://link